Hunimund

 In 469, Hunimund and allied Sciri fought the Ostrogoths of Valamir and Theodemir at the Battle of Bolia.
 The Ostrogoths won, and gained control of territory of the Sciri and Quadi.

-Hunimund fled to the Harz Mountains where he led a small band of wide-ranging marauders.
 "Hunimund, accompanied by a few barbarians, attacked the town of Batavis, as the saint had foretold, and, while almost all the inhabitants were occupied in the harvest, put to death forty men of the town who had remained for a guard."